LeetLLM

 Model VersionsBaseline hosted model vs. distilled variant vs. fine-tuned in-house model

-HyperparametersTemperature (0.3 vs. 0.7), Top-P (0.9 vs. 0.95), frequency penalties
+HyperparametersTemperature (0.3 vs. 0.7), top-p (0.9 vs. 0.95), frequency penalties

-RAG Pipeline ChangesDifferent embedding models, k=3 vs. k=5 retrieved documents
+Retrieval-augmented generation (RAG) pipeline changesDifferent embedding models, k=3 vs. k=5 retrieved documents

 Inference InfrastructureSpeculative decoding on/off, different quantization levels